* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store custard

 Let the custard cool for 5-10 minutes before transferring it to an airtight container.
 Lay a piece of plastic wrap directly on the custard’s surface to prevent a skin forming.
 Pierce the plastic wrap a few times to let leftover heat escape.
-Keep the custard in the fridge.
-It will last for 4-5 days.
+Keep the custard in the fridge for 4-5 days.

 Can you freeze custard?